FunnyPocketBook/GiliaSVN/README.md

     downloadDir: "C:/Users/user/iliasFiles"
     };
     ```
+6. (optional) Create a file `ignore.txt` and add one filename per line to not download that file.
-6. Run `node ilias-scraper.js` in the terminal
+7. Run `node ilias-scraper.js` in the terminal

 ### Requirements
 This script uses Node.js.
 If you don't have it, head to [Node.js](https://nodejs.org/en/) and download the latest LTS version for your OS.
 Then install it and follow the install instructions.